FunnelKit

 Can I use one page checkout with Elementor, Divi, or Gutenberg?

 Yes, FunnelKit one page checkout supports all major page builders, including Elementor, Divi, Bricks, Oxygen and the Gutenberg block editor.
 You can customize every element of your checkout page visually without writing code.
-If you use a builder that is not directly supported, you can use shortcodes instead.
+If you use an unsupported builder, you can use shortcodes instead.

 Can I create a one page checkout with custom code instead of a plugin?